noodlewerk/NWPusher/README.md

     NWPusherResult connected = [pusher connectWithCertificateRef:certificate];
 ```

-More variations on this approach are available.
-Just take a look at the example project for the details.
+Take a look at the example project for variations on this approach.

+Consult Apple's documentation for more info on the client-server communication: [Provider Communication](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/CommunicatingWIthAPS.html)

 Feedback Service
 ---------------